Subscribe for more content

 - Personal trainer software for tracking clients and for organizing business information

 A big difference in online training is that more responsibility goes to the client.
-They need to be motivated to get the work done that you assign, and that can be a challenge.
-Communication with clients is necessarily different too.
-It’s easier for some people than others, so work with clients individually to find the best way to talk and meet.
+They need to be motivated to get the work done.
+Admittedly, this can be a challenge.
+Communication with clients is different too.
+So, the first step is to determine whether online training is right for you.
+If it is, the next step is to figure out your assessment process.

 Is online training the right fit for you?
 Learn more about what it takes to work in this specialized fitness career.

 Why is Assessment Important?

 Assessing clients online is a big challenge, but it is not insurmountable.
 Although it may seem more difficult, it’s important that you don’t let this part of training slide.
 Assessments are essential for many reasons:

 Initial Assessments Help You Set Goals and Plan Programs